Diabetes Education Services

 Overlake Medical Center's Diabetes Education Services has been recognized by the American Diabetes Association for Quality Self-Management Education.
 Our team approach to care is designed to help adults, their friends, support persons and family members learn and practice the skills needed to manage and control their diabetes.

 You and your physician may decide to begin with individual consultations with a diabetes nurse educator and registered dietitian.
-You will learn to monitor your glucose levels, set goals for managing your diabetes and work to develop a meal plan that fits your taste and lifestyle.
+You will learn ways in which to better manage glucose values to lessen risk of complications, set goals for managing your diabetes and work to develop a meal plan that fits your taste and lifestyle.

 For appointments, call (425) 688-5700.